edelgrace/blog/content/post/2013-01-02-suggested-reading-the-common-librarian.md

 >
 > * May be an incredible understatement.

-I discovered this blog while browsing the &#8220;MLIS&#8221; tag on Tumblr.
-To be honest, I haven&#8217;t officially followed her on Tumblr until now but I subscribed to her RSS feed ages ago and have been reading her posts that way.
+I discovered this blog while browsing the "MLIS" tag on Tumblr.
+To be honest, I haven't officially followed her on Tumblr until now but I subscribed to her RSS feed ages ago and have been reading her posts that way.
 The Common Librarian is a wonderful read on all things librarian.
-One of my favourite things about this blog is that it&#8217;s not all informative, but also quite personal.
+One of my favourite things about this blog is that it's not all informative, but also quite personal.
 The multimedia posts, such as photos, videos, debates with other users, and links help with this (and they all relate to libraries and books!).
 While reading her blog, you can definitely tell that she has passion for what she does and that makes it enjoyable for the reader.

-If you&#8217;re looking for a nice personal blog about libraries, book, and general MLIS adventures, The Common Librarian might just be for you.
+If you're looking for a nice personal blog about libraries, book, and general MLIS adventures, The Common Librarian might just be for you.

 **EDIT:** I asked The Common Librarian a question on Tumblr and she replied to me. :)